-Environmental Product Declarations (EPDs) (see Definition) must be prepared and verified in accordance with the description in the Methodology chapter, and must have been obtained for at least 15 different construction products (see Definition) from the product groups specified in Table Mat 02-01 (see Methodology).
+2. Environmental Product Declarations (EPDs) (see Definition) must be prepared and verified in accordance with the description in the Methodology chapter and must have been obtained for at least 15 different construction products (see Definition) from the product groups specified in Table Mat 02-02 (see Methodology).

-At least three of these shall be for technical installations from the product groups specified at level 3 in NS 3451:2009+A1:2019 - Building Element Table, parts 3-6.
 Each of the products must include at least 25% of the product group's area, quantity or weight in order to be included (see Methodology).